EPCCed/APT-python4hpc/lectures/02/README.md

   - Write C code (or C++ with restrictions) that extends CPython
   - Operate on CPython's underlying C data types directly
     - e.g. C arrays that underlie NumPy arrays
-  - Import as Python module after compiling into shared library
+  - Compile this code into a Python module for import

 `my_extension.c`:
 ```C